ConstantinoSchillebeeckx/sp-nov/README.md

 Simple web-app for adding label metadata to a herbarium specimen.

-## Algorithm
+## Pipeline

-1. Upload images
+1. Upload images through WP backend (must be either Admin or Author role)
-2. Categorize images by specimen
+2. Categorize images by use of python script (this generates a .json)
-  * manually
-  * machine learning
-  * embedded metadata (e.g. time photo taken)
-3. Generate custom post type (Specimen) for each specimen
+3. [Upload .json](http://spnov.com/upload/) file which will generate custom post type (Specimen) for each specimen
-4. Web interface to update each specimen's data
+4. [Classify](http://spnov.com/classify/) to update each specimen's data

+## Transfer to tropicos

+TODO

 ## Specimen class